While the ELD mandate is a recent event, solutions to track driver locations and hours of service have been around since the 1990s.

 2. Carriers are no longer restricted by integrations

 In the past, integrations were a complex, time-consuming activity.
 This meant only a handful of the largest players in the industry agreed to build integrations together, but this has changed.
-Modern, open APIs have greatly simplified the integration process.
-Not only are carriers no longer restricted by integration availability, some integrations with newer market entrants are actually more advanced and easier to work with.
+Modern, open APIs have simplified the integration process.
+Carriers are no longer restricted by integration availability, and some ELD integrations with newer market entrants are actually more advanced and easier to work with.

 For example, Motive has robust integrations with many of the leading TMS providers, including TMW, McLeod, and Prophesy.
 The modern nature of the integration gives carriers increased access to more accurate data, increasing the value of the TMS and driving greater operational efficiencies.

-3. The app economy has replaced proprietary ecosystems
+3. The app economy has replaced proprietary ELD ecosystems

 Another fundamental issue with legacy ELD providers is the ecosystem strategy.
 Buy their proprietary hardware, and suddenly, you lose freedom and choice.

 They choose the integrations and add-on applications that will be available on the device.
 They can create product roadmaps based around upsell opportunities rather than core product improvement, as they know you’re locked into their ecosystem.